 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when they come due.
-As at January 31, 2016, the Company had current liabilities of \$315,744 and no cash and minimal assets readily convertible to cash.
+As at January 31, 2017, the Company had current liabilities of \$527,362 and current assets of \$104,759.
 To improve liquidity, the Company is continually investigating financing opportunities.
+As disclosed in Note 1, there can be no assurance these efforts will be successful in the future.
+All the Company's financial liabilities are subject to normal trade terms.
+Liquidity risk is assessed high.